kheller18/data-structures-algorithms/questions/dataStructures.md

         + Forward and backward operation in the browser.

 17. Elaborate on different types of Linked List data structures?
-    + `Singly Linked List`: A singly linked list is a data structure that is used to store multiple items.
+    + `Singly Linked List`: a data structure that is used to store multiple items.
 The items are linked together using the key.
 The key is used to identify the item and is usually a unique identifier.
 In a singly linked list, each item is stored in a separate node.
 The node can be a single object or it can be a collection of objects.
 When an item is added to the list, the node is updated and the new item is added to the end of the list.
 When an item is removed from the list, the node that contains the removed item is deleted and its place is taken by another node.
 The key of a singly linked list can be any type of data structure that can be used to identify an object.
 For example, it could be an integer, a string, or even another singly linked list.
 Singly-linked lists are useful for storing many different types of data.
 For example, they are commonly used to store lists of items such as grocery lists or patient records.
 They are also useful for storing data that is time sensitive such as stock market prices or flight schedules.
       ![singly linked list](../images/data-structures/singly_linked_list.png)
-    + `Doubly Linked List`: A doubly linked list is a data structure that allows for two-way data access such that each node in the list points to the next node in the list and also points back to its previous node.
+    + `Doubly Linked List`: a data structure that allows for two-way data access such that each node in the list points to the next node in the list and also points back to its previous node.
 In a doubly linked list, each node can be accessed by its address, and the contents of the node can be accessed by its index.
 It's ideal for applications that need to access large amounts of data in a fast manner.
 A disadvantage of a doubly linked list is that it is more difficult to maintain than a single-linked list.
 In addition, it is more difficult to add and remove nodes than in a single-linked list.
       ![double linked list](../images/data-structures/doubly_linked_list.png)
-    + `Circular Linked List`: A circular linked list is a unidirectional linked list where each node points to its next node and the last node points back to the first node, which makes it circular.
+    + `Circular Linked List`: a unidirectional linked list where each node points to its next node and the last node points back to the first node, which makes it circular.
       ![circular linked list](../images/data-structures/circular_linked_list.png)
-    + `Doubly Circular Linked List`: A doubly circular linked list is a linked list where each node points to its next node and its previous node and the last node points back to the first node and first node’s previous points to the last node.
+    + `Doubly Circular Linked List`: a linked list where each node points to its next node and its previous node and the last node points back to the first node and first node’s previous points to the last node.
       ![doubly circular linked list](../images/data-structures/doubly_circular_linked_list.png)
-    + `Header List`: A list that contains the header node at the beginning of the list, is called the header-linked list.
+    + `Header List`: a list that contains the header node at the beginning of the list, is called the header-linked list.
 This is helpful in calculating some repetitive operations like the number of elements in the list etc.

 18. Difference between Array and Linked List.
   ![array comparison](../images/data-structures/array_comparison.png)
   ![linked list](../images/data-structures/linked_list_comparison.png)
   ![arrays linked list](../images/data-structures/array_linked_list_table.png)

 19. What is an asymptotic analysis of an algorithm?
       + `Asymptotic analysis`: defines the run-time performance as per its mathematical boundations.
 Asymptotic analysis helps us articulate the best case(Omega Notation, Ω), average case(Theta Notation, θ), and worst case(Big Oh Notation, Ο) performance of an algorithm.

 20. What is hashmap in data structure?
-    + `Hashmap`: is a data structure that uses an implementation of a hash table data structure which allows access to data in constant time (O(1)) complexity if you have the key.
+    + `Hashmap`: a data structure that uses an implementation of a hash table data structure which allows access to data in constant time (O(1)) complexity if you have the key.

 21. What is the requirement for an object to be used as key or value in HashMap?
     + The key or value object that gets used in the hashmap must implement equals() and hashcode() method.